Site updated 09.01.2025

 Since the start of the ESRG, we have been interested in novel reactions catalyzed by (metallo)enzymatic systems.
 From C-H bond activation in non-heme proteins to oxidative C-C bond cleavage Nature has interesting and unique ways of catalyzing reactions, and it is our hypothesis that these transformations can be used to catalyzed industrial processes in a sustainable fashion.

 Our most recent project is focused on pyrrolnitirn biosynthesis, where there are 4 dioxygen-dependent oxidative steps that convert tryptophan into pyrrolnitirn.
+We are primarily interested in substrate selectivity in flavin-dependent halogenases, and how proteins like PrnA and PrnC can be adapted for commerical purposes.

 pyrolintirn biosynthesis pathway